International Meeting is postponed due to coronavirus!

 At the end of the meeting we would like to have a statement on heritage in high dynamic areas: what are the do’s and don’ts, how to manage dynamics and perspectives in these areas, what kind of development is possible and how do you enforce the (world) heritage values and spatial quality in the same time?

-More information you can find in the invitation letter by the Chair of the Dutch Water Defence Lines Committee; the draft programme of the meeting and the background paper.
+More information you can find in the invitation letter by the Chair of the Dutch Water Defence Lines Committee; and the background paper.
 If you have any questions or would like more information, please contact Mr Rein Kruk: firstname.lastname@example.org.
-Keep an eye on this page as new information will be added between now and the meeting.
+Keep an eye on this page as new information will be added .

 You can find all documents in the library of the meeting.